hashicorp/terraform-azurerm-terraform-enterprise/examples/standalone_mounted_disk/README.md

-# TEST: Standalone POC Mode Terraform Enterprise
+# EXAMPLE: Standalone Mounted Disk Mode Terraform Enterprise

-## About this test
+## About this example

-This test for Terraform Enterprise creates a TFE installation with the following traits.
+This example for Terraform Enterprise creates a TFE installation with the following traits.

 - Standalone
-- POC / Demo-mode
+- Mounted Disk production mode
 - a small VM machine type (Standard_D4_v3)
 - Ubuntu 20.04 as the VM image
 - a publicly accessible HTTP load balancer with TLS termination